Lessons at Pakachoag provide both depth and breadth of education which is difficult to achieve in other settings.

 While the school serves all ages – birth to retirement, for private lessons, children may begin as early as age 4 or 5 if interested in Suzuki violin or Suzuki guitar.
 Piano students usually begin around age 6 or 7 and up; other instruments such as flute, trumpet or clarinet usually require a student to be closer to 9 or 10 years old and up.
 Older students as beginners or with previous experience are welcome, as are adults.
 Back to Top

 Yes.
-Pakachoag offers several ensemble options, including an alliance with the Worcester Youth Orchestra for experienced musicians; and the Young Performers Orchestra which accepts beginning players aged 7 to 9; or 8 to 11.
+Pakachoag offers several ensemble options, including a partnership with the Worcester Youth Orchestra for experienced musicians.
+The school offers small ensembles from time to time, including fiddle bands and chamber groups.
 Private teachers will often recommend a specific ensemble as the student progresses.
 Back to Top

-Each year, Pakachoag hosts over 25 different performance opportunities which include casual or ‘practice’ performances in the education wing performance hall; and four weekends of formal recitals scheduled in Pakachoag Church’s Great Hall.
+Each year, Pakachoag hosts over 25 different performance opportunities which include casual or ‘practice’ performances in Vinton Hall at All Saints.
+Four different weekend recitals are offered in a more formal setting.
 Experienced performers are occasionally invited to perform off-site as part of school outreach concerts or may opt to audition for the bi-annual Student Honors Recital.
 Outreach venues have included performances at Mechanics Hall, Hanover Theatre, Tower Hill Botanic Gardens, the Worcester Art Museum, and other area civic centers and churches.
 Back to Top

 Currently, Pakachoag enjoys alliances with the Worcester Youth Orchestra and Worcester Children’s Chorus which provide high quality ensemble and choir opportunities.
 We encourage our students to participate in their public school music programs whenever possible, recognizing that Pakachoag extends and complements, rather than replicates, the music experiences available through many public schools.
 Back to Top